 Instructions

-- You can watch the video in the post for visual instructions.Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius) and line a baking sheet with parchment paper.
+- You can watch the video in the post for visual instructions.Preheat the oven to 400 °F/200 °C and line a baking sheet with parchment paper.

-- Put the cornstarch, onion powder, garlic powder, black pepper, and salt to a bowl and stir.
-Add the tofu and carefully stir to coat the tofu from all sides.
+- Next, combine the cornstarch, onion powder, garlic powder, black pepper, and salt in a medium bowl (or Ziplock bag), add the tofu, and toss to thoroughly coat the tofu.

 Notes

-- Sweetener: You can use maple syrup or any other liquid sweetener of choice.
+- Maple syrup: You can use any other liquid sweetener of choice.

-- Add veggies of choice: I used peppers because they pair well with this sweet and sour sticky tofu, however, you can use other veggies of choice (e.g. broccoli).
+- Add veggies of choice: I used peppers because they pair well with this sweet and sour sticky tofu, however, you can use other veggies of choice.

-- Use cauliflower instead of tofu: If you can't eat tofu because of a soy allergy, I would recommend using cauliflower instead.
-Simply substitute coconut aminos for soy sauce.
+- Tofu: If you can't eat tofu because of a soy allergy, I would recommend making my chickpea tofu recipe and adding 1 tsp of agar powder for firmer tofu.

 Nutrition information is an estimate and has been calculated automatically